kohesive/injekt/README.md

 ## Coming soon...
 (RoadMap)

+* More about scopes
+* Materializing object graphs without explicit calls to Injekt
-* Konfiguration loading, binding and injektion as a separate module.
+* Configuration loading, binding and injektion as a separate module.
 * Tell me what you would like to see, add Issues here in Github with requests.

 ## Recommneded libraries: